 Unfair competition addresses circumstances where consumers have been misled, or deceptive trade practices, as well as others designed to restrict or alter a company's revenue.
 In all cases, the activity can legally give rise to a tort action.
 That is, the wrongful act is such that the perpetrator can and should be held civilly liable in a court of law.
 Some forms of unfair competition are crimes as well.

 "Unfair" doesn't mean the same thing in every situation.
-Unfair competition can have different connotations in various business settings and depending upon the nature of the commerce.
+Unfair competition can have different connotations in various business settings and depending upon the nature of commerce.
 Unfair competition in a retail store setting can be a far different practice than what a pharmaceutical company might engage in.

 How Unfair Competition Works